 Wade Ward is a Portland firefighter and a rope-rescue technician who served in the U.S. Marine Corps as a scout sniper.
 Gold medal winner of the Marine Super Squad competition, he will teach orienteering, range estimation, as well as the mechanics of belaying and rope rescues.

-Nancy Cripe is a science teacher at a private school in Minneapolis.
-She is a recipient of the 2012 Anderson-Clawson Distinguished Chair award for excellence in teaching.
-In spring 2013, a 16-student team she co-mentors will launch a polymer experiment to the International Space Station.
+Nancy Cripe teaches biology and human anatomy/physiology at Minnehaha Academy in Minneapolis, Minnesota.
+She is a recipient of the 2010-2013 Anderson-Clawson Distinguished Chair Award for excellence in teaching.
+Nancy co-mentored 2013 and 2014 student teams that designed, built and launched experiments to the International Space Station.
 She will put her graduate degree in natural resources to use as she works with Science Island Extreme campers.

 A high school technology teacher, Russel Taylor integrates STEM (science, technology, engineering, and math) throughout his classes.
 He collaborated with Dr. Jonathan Hare to develop a course called Science Island which won a National Semiconductor Award for innovation in science curriculum.
 He teaches the only high school Land Rover training course in North America, after developing the course in conjunction with Land Rover instructors.
 In the early 1990s, Taylor received a $30,000 grant for a unique technology initiative from Kevin Eastman, co-author of the Ninja Turtles cartoon series.